AetherUX-Protocol/aetherbridge-vertex-swarm/README.md

 PLAYBOOK.md

+Vertex Swarm Integration
+The Aether Bridge utilizes Vertex 2.0 as its primary coordination layer.
+By stripping out central orchestrators, our agents use the Vertex P2P mesh to discover peers and verify transaction state in milliseconds, ensuring zero cloud dependency and maximum resilience

 # AetherBridge: Sovereign Agentic Rails (Vertex Swarm)

 This repository contains the leaderless settlement layer for **AetherUX**, utilizing the **Vertex/Tashi** consensus engine for resilient P2P coordination.